sahibakhan0310/NHL/README.md

 2. Navigate to the project directory:
    ```
-   cd nhl-team-stats-web-app
+   cd nhl : it will have two directories : frontend and backend

    ```

-3. Install dependencies using npm or yarn:
+3. Frontend: Install dependencies using npm or yarn:
    ```
    npm install
    ```